-Cormac Farrelly, Digital Marketing Consultant with WSI, explores the State of the Omni-Channel in 2014
+Cormac Farrelly, Digital Marketing Consultant with WSI, explores the State of the Omni-Channel

 As timing would have it, eMarketer have just released a detailed report on the state of the Omni channel for retail so it is interesting to explore the overlap of the adoption of the omni-channel in retail and customer service.

 The term Omni-channel was originally coined by the retail industry to describe a growing trend where customers use multiple shopping channels to complete a single purchase.
 Armed with smartphones and tablets, consumers are now moving effortlessly between “real” and “digital” worlds.
 They do their research for a new product online, consult forums and review sites to get recommendations, visit brick-and-mortar stores to examine the product and often use their smartphone while in the store to do price comparisons.
 To complete the purchase cycle, they might negotiate a deal with the store or buy the product online.

 Interestingly, although the customer has made this leap to the new “Omni-channel”, retailers are still playing catch-up and many fall far short of achieving this vision.